 If you wake up feeling exhausted, or if others have complained about your loud snoring, you may be suffering from obstructive sleep apnea (OSA).

-In many cases, Dr. James Slaman can prescribe a convenient and effective sleep apnea treatment that helps you improve your sleep and enjoy more energy throughout the day.
+In many cases, Dr. James Slaman can prescribe a convenient and effective sleep apnea treatment at his Albuquerque, NM, practice that helps you improve your sleep and enjoy more energy throughout the day.

 How else can sleep apnea treatment improve your life?